Eutelsat W3B [Thales Alenia]

 In February 2008 Thales Alenia Space has been awarded a contract to design, manufacture and deliver a satellite for Eutelsat.
 Terms of the deal were not disclosed.

-The Eutelsat W3B satellite, based on Thales' Spacebus-4000C3 platform, will be equipped with two fixed and three deployable antennas and will provide 3 Ka- and 53 Ku-band transponders.
+The Eutelsat W3B satellite, based on Thales' Spacebus-4000C3 platform, was equipped with two fixed and three deployable antennas and was to provide 3 Ka- and 53 Ku-band transponders.

-W3B was be colocated at 7° east with Eutelsat's W3A satellite and will provide broadcast and telecommunications services across Europe, the Middle East and Africa.
-But following the problems of W2M shortly after launch, W3B will take W2M's place to replace the aging W2 satellite
+W3B was to be colocated at 7° east with Eutelsat's W3A satellite and will provide broadcast and telecommunications services across Europe, the Middle East and Africa.
+But following the problems of W2M shortly after launch, W3B was to take W2M's place to replace the aging W2 satellite.

 As a replacement for W3B's original mission at 7° east, Eutelsat ordered in March 2009 the identical Eutelsat W3C satellite.